Fix “Error Establishing A Database Connection” in WordPress

 Upgrade Server Resources When Needed

-If your site experiences high traffic or complex functionality, consider upgrading to a hosting plan with more resources.
+If your site experiences high traffic or complex functionality, consider upgrading to a hosting plan with more resources to support its needs.
 VPS or dedicated hosting offers better stability and performance compared to shared hosting.

-Why It Matters: Insufficient server memory or connection limits often lead to database connection errors during traffic surges.
+Why It Matters: Insufficient server memory or connection limits frequently result in database connection errors during traffic surges.

 Wrap Up